-- Each day is started in a positive way, with children greeted at the door every morning by a member of staff. - Each classroom has a recognition board, with a weekly behaviour focus.
-The recognition board starts afresh each day with previous foci displayed. - The school uses praise and encouragement regularly, particularly where relationships are being developed or re-established, or in re-enforcing desired behaviours.
+- Each day is started in a positive way, with children greeted at the door every morning by a member of staff. - All adults use praise and encouragement regularly, particularly where relationships are being developed or re-established, or in re-enforcing desired behaviours.
 Praise needs to be accessible to all members of our school community and to be applied consistently.
-The school encourages all adults to recognise the efforts children make in lessons, in their positive behaviour and attendance, in the help and respect they offer adults and other children in school and in the community and in the way they treat the environment. - Dojos are used to reward children for showing good behaviour in school these can be awarded by any member of staff.
-Parents have access to Class Dojo, so they are able to celebrate children's success at home. - Certificates are given out in assemblies each week to celebrate good behaviour; parents are invited into school to jointly celebrate these achievements. - Each week, postcards are sent by a member of Senior Leadership Team and random positive Class Dojo messages are sent home these are additional ways to share good behaviour with parents.
+The school encourages all adults to recognise the efforts children make in lessons, in their positive behaviour and attendance, in the help and respect they offer adults and other children in school and in the community and in the way they treat the environment. - Dojos are used to reward children for showing good behaviour in school - these can be awarded by any member of staff.
+Parents have access to Class Dojo, so they can celebrate children's success at home.
+Certificates are given out in assemblies each week to celebrate good behaviour; parents are invited into school to jointly celebrate these achievements.